‘New Moms helped to open doors for me – doors to be a great mom. Everything I was looking for New Moms offered it at some time.’

 Tina applied to join New Moms’ Workforce Development program in early 2013.
 She had a newborn daughter, and was looking for support, in order to grow professionally and become a role model for her new baby girl.
 She came to the program hoping to learn job skills, but also how to juggle motherhood with the working world.

 When Monet came to us with her three-year-old son, she was homeless.
 A high school dropout, Monet had a huge chip on her shoulder.
 She felt like everything in her life was negative, including her relationship with her son.
 After applying to be a part of our Workforce Development program, Monet failed a drug test—postponing her enrollment.
-She didn’t want her son to play with other children, but she didn’t want to spend time with him herself, either.
-As a result, he was disengaged from the world, and “hyper-vigilant”—never sure of his safety.
-Monet was angry at the world.
+She didn’t want her son to play with other children, but she didn’t want to spend time with him herself, either… click here to read the rest of Monet’s story.

 New Moms (Chicago)